Double White Dwarf Tides with Multi-messenger Measurements: Discussion

-As shown in Figure 4, our $r_{\rm tide}$ constraints can be sufficient to distinguish from moment of inertia relations that neglects nonzero temperature effects.
-These temperature dependent effects to these quasi-universal relations have been investigated in \cite{invalidILoveQ} and \cite{realisticILoveQ}.
+Temperature-dependent effects to these quasi-universal relations have been investigated in \cite{invalidILoveQ} and \cite{realisticILoveQ}.
 Multi-messenger observation could allow empirical testing of the deviations from these relations.
 Alternatively, if these relations were refined to accurately predict moment of inertia, we could instead use them to determine whether a tight DWD system is tidally locked.